 Trainer and drone derivatives were considered -- but due to the recession and other difficulties, the D-Jet program was suspended in 2011, with most of the staff laid off.
-Diamond executives say the program may be revived in the future; the revival of the DA50 after being put on ice gives some basis for hope that will happen.
+Wanfeng Aviation, a Chinese firm, obtained a majority stake in Diamond Canada in 2016, which may lead to a revival of the D-Jet program.

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.

 * Most of the details in this document were obtained from various volumes of JANE'S ALL THE WORLD AIRCRAFT, from the online Wikipedia, and the Diamond website.